Funky fun at the Fairgrounds

 “That one gets the most attention,” Ford said.

-Included with the assortment of garlic foods are garlic-chip cookies, garlic beer bread and garlic cheddar cheese, to name a few.
+Included with the assortment of garlic food are garlic-chip cookies, garlic beer bread and garlic cheddar cheese, to name a few.

 “Most of the time, you would never think to put garlic with these foods, but on Garlic Festival day, garlic-chip cookies sound good,” said Ford.